Master of Science in Nursing

 For MSN information, contact program director:

-Professor and Director of the MSN Program
+Associate Professor and Program Director of the MSN Program

 Master's Program Goals

 Master's Program Expected Outcomes